AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/terminals.md

 It has settings for terminal height and which pattern providers to show.

+Each row in the terminal corresponds to a specific pattern provider.

 Pattern providers in the terminal are sorted by what blocks they are connected to, or what name you have given them (in an anvil or with a <ItemLink id="name_press" />).